1602/compound/docs/sources/markdown/views.md

 }
 ```

 The function `myHelper` can be now used by any of the views used by the `users` controller.
 Important thing: if you need to access controller object inside helper method, you can use `this` keyword.
-Inside helper method `this` points to controller.
+Inside helper method `this` points to controller context.